open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 A head sampler is responsible for computing the `rv` and `th` values in a new span's initial [`TraceState`](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.29.0/specification/trace/api.md#tracestate).
 The main inputs to that computation include the parent span's trace state (if a parent span exists), the new span's trace ID, and possibly the trace flags (to know if the trace ID has been generated in a random manner).

-First, a consistent probability `Sampler` may choose its own sampling rate.
-The higher the chosen sampling rate, the lower the rejection threshold (T).
-It MAY select any value of T. If a valid `SpanContext` is provided in the call to `ShouldSample` (indicating that the span being created will be a child span), there are two possibilities:

-- **The child span chooses a T greater than the parent span's T**: The parent span may be *kept* but it is possible that its child, the current span, may be dropped because of the lower sampling rate.
-At the same time, in the case where the decision for the child span is to *keep* it, the decision for the parent span would have also been to *keep* (due to our consistent sampling approach) since the parent's sampling rate is greater than the child's sampling rate.
-- **The child span chooses a T less than or equal to the parent span's T**:  The parent span might have been *dropped* but it is possible that its child, the current span, may be *kept* because of the higher sampling rate.
-At the same time, in case where the parent span is *kept*, the child span would be *kept* as well (due to our consistent sampling approach) since the child's sampling rate is greater than the parent's sampling rate.

-Note that while both the above cases can result in incomplete traces, they still meet the consistent sampling goals.

-For the output TraceState,
+When a span is sampled by in accordance with this specification, the output TraceState SHOULD be set to convey probability sampling:

-- The `th` key MUST be defined with a value corresponding to the sampling probability the sampler used.
+- The `th` key MUST be defined with a threshold value corresponding to the sampling probability the sampler used.
-- The `rv` value, if present on the input TraceState, MUST be defined and equal to the incoming span context's `rv` value, including the root context.
+- If trace randomness was derived from a TraceState `rv` value, the same `rv` value MUST be defined and equal to the incoming Context's `rv` value.

-Trace SDKs are responsible for synthesizing `rv` values in the OpenTelemetry TraceState root span contexts.

 ### Downstream samplers